 ReSharper also provides features that do not detect code issues automatically, but rather allow you to find potential problems yourself by deeper investigation of the code.
 For instance, you can study call chains and find origin and destinations of a specific value.
 For more information on these features, see the Code exploration section.

 ReSharper allows you to visually study how types depend on each other in your solution.
 You can add any number of types from different projects or compiled assemblies to the type dependency diagram and study different kinds of dependencies between them.
-For more information, see Exploring Type Dependency Diagram
+For more information, see Explore type dependency diagram

 Some code issues may be discovered by analyzing the solution architecture.
 ReSharper can help you here with the project dependency analysis that allows you to visually explore project dependency diagram, find and optimize unused references, and detect possible architecture problems.

-If you need to integrate automatic code quality analysis into your CI, version control or any other server, you can use ReSharper Command Line Tools, which are free of charge and do not require ReSharper or Visual Studio to be running.
-The Command Line Tools package includes two tools for analysing code:
+If you need to integrate automatic code quality analysis into your CI, version control or any other server, you can use InspectCode Command-Line Tool which is free of charge and does not require ReSharper or Visual Studio to be running.

 Most of ReSharper's code analysis features are available in C# and Visual Basic .NET, some are available in several languages, others are language-specific.
 The table below lists all code analysis features and languages/technologies where they are supported.

 The instructions and examples given in the topics within this section address the use of code analysis features in C#.
 For more information on code analysis features available for specific languages, see the corresponding topics in the ReSharper by language section.